paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-16S/16s-sequence-process.md

   &> primer_trimming.log
   ```

+Input file:
+- demux.qza

+Output file:
+- primer-trimmed-demux.qza

+Here is the elements and the explainations that we used for the trimming step.
+-   `qiime cutadapt trim-paired`: This is the command to run the  `trim-paired`  method from the  `cutadapt`  plugin in QIIME 2.
+This method trims adapter sequences from paired-end sequence data.
+-   `--i-demultiplexed-sequences demux.qza`: This specifies the input file of demultiplexed sequences (`demux.qza`) that you want to trim.
+-   `--p-cores 8`: This sets the number of CPU cores to use in the trimming process to 8.
+-   `--p-front-f CCTACGGGNGGCWGCAG`  and  `--p-front-r GACTACHVGGGTATCTAATCC`: These specify the adapter sequences to trim from the forward (`--p-front-f`) and reverse (`--p-front-r`) reads.
+-   `--p-discard-untrimmed`: This option discards reads in which the adapter sequence could not be found.
+-   `--o-trimmed-sequences primer-trimmed-demux.qza`: This specifies the output file (`primer-trimmed-demux.qza`) to which the trimmed sequences will be written.
+-   `--verbose`: This option enables verbose output, which means the program will output more information about its progress.
+-   `&> primer_trimming.log`: This redirects both the standard output and standard error to a log file (`primer_trimming.log`), so you can review it later for any potential issues or for record-keeping.

 #### Summarise FASTQs after the primers trimming

-You can run the demux summarize command after trimming the reads to get a report of the number of reads per sample and quality distribution across the reads.
+You can run the `demux summarize` command after trimming the reads to get a report of the number of reads per sample and quality distribution across the reads.
 This generates a more basic output compared to FASTQC/MultiQC, but is sufficient for this step.

 ```
 qiime demux summarize \
   --i-data primer-trimmed-demux.qza \
   --o-visualization primer-trimmed-demux.qzv
   ```

+Input file:
+- primer-trimmed-demux.qza

+output file:
+- primer-trimmed-demux.qzv

 #### Denoising the reads into amplicon sequence variants using DADA2